-In casual American English, "Arthur had a toothache in his mouth south" sounds like "AR-ther had uh TOOTH-ayk ihn hihz MOWTH SOWTH".
-Several things happen here, and the headline one is the Consonant-to-Vowel Linking: the consonant links forward into the next vowel without a pause.
+Americans pronounce "Arthur had a toothache in his mouth south" as "AR-ther had uh TOOTH-ayk ihn hihz MOWTH SOWTH" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Consonant-to-Vowel Linking — the consonant links forward into the next vowel without a pause.
+You'll hear it on arthur and again on toothache — the way sentences stop sounding like a list and start sounding like speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.